balancer/docs/docs/reference/contracts/rate-providers.md

 ## Rate Providers being used to collect yieldFees for WeightedPools

-Rate providers play a crucial role in determining whether yield fees are charged during pool join or exit.
-The primary factor used for this determination is the comparison of the `_athRateProduct` private variable with a dynamically calculated `rateProduct` on every pool join or exit.
-Here's an example illustrating what the `rateProduct` represents:
+Rate providers play a crucial role in determining whether yield fees are charged during pool joins and exits.
+The pool's `_athRateProduct` and it dynamically calculated `rateProduct` are key factors that determine this.

 `rateProduct` is calculated as the weighted product of all current rates:
 ## Yield Fees for WeightedPools